 - Firstly, situational awareness is essential.
 Limit the amount of distractions you partake in (such as burying your nose in a cell phone) and remain observant of your surroundings.
 Additionally, be sure to trust your intuition.
 If a situation feels uncomfortable and your “spidey senses are tingling”, trust your gut and remove yourself from the situation.
 It’s better to be safe than sorry.

 - Do not be afraid to ask for assistance!
 For example - if it’s dark outside, have a co-worker walk to your car with you.
 There is NO reason to ignore your instincts and gamble with your personal safety.

 - Should you find yourself in a confrontation with an attacker, remember this - the main goal of self-defense is to escape, not to defeat.
-Of course, if needed, personal items such as pens, credit cards, a nail file, or a nearby rock can transform into resourceful weapons to combat an assailant.
 Just remember that your primary intention should be to flee after creating an opportunity for yourself to do so.

 Now, you may be asking yourself - what if there are children involved?
 What if I’m not there to defend my child?
 These are, in fact, safety tips designed for a mother.
 Here are some useful tips for safeguarding your child, as well as some important topics to discuss with the little rascal.

 - Once again, situational awareness is essential.
 As a mother, be sure to remain receptive to your child’s own intuition - kids are sometimes more alert when analyzing situations and tend to be quite vocal about their hesitations.